Neurarian/ags-bar/README.md

 AGSv2 / Astal work in progress branch

-Status bar is fully functional, but additional widgets are still missing.
+Status bar is fully functional on Astal.
+Only the music player is still missing.